 ➲ To the island tour incl. visit to Kefalos*

-Arap (Platani): Rustic tavern in the village square of Platani.
-Good Mediterranean cuisine with a Turkish touch, friendly service and large portions (including menu plates).
+Arap (Platani): A rustic tavern on the village square of Platani.
+Good Mediterranean cuisine with a Turkish touch, friendly service and generous portions (including set menu plates).

-Lofaki Bar Restaurant (Giapili): Modern restaurant above Kos Town with a magnificent garden terrace.
-Fine dining, also very popular with locals, reservation is recommended.
-The restaurant is only open in the evening during the season (May to early October).
+Lofaki Bar Restaurant (Giapili): A modern restaurant above Kos Town with a magnificent garden terrace.
+Fine dining that is also very popular with locals — reservations are recommended.
+The restaurant is only open in the evenings during the season (May to early October).

 Karnagio Taverna (Zipari): Cozy, family-run tavern below the Asklepieion almost directly by the sea.
 Solid home cooking (mother and grandma cook together) and hearty grilled dishes at fair prices, plus a great view.